Conscription in Greece: Financial repercussions

-Conscripts are unsalaried, but nominal financial aid is provided, ranging from approximately 9 euro per month (for the vast majority of conscripts, who are soldiers) to 600 euro (for designate officers), depending on the conscripts' rank and family status.
+Conscripts are unsalaried, but nominal financial aid is provided, ranging from approximately 50 euros per month (for soldiers serving outside the border districts) to 600 euros (for designate officers), depending on the conscripts' rank and family status.
 This aid is not technically considered a salary: it is intended to help draftees with various unforeseen expenses, which are not normally covered by the military (i.e. expenses other than food, accommodation, clothing, and some transport fees).

-In 2004, the Greek Parliament passed a law stating that men over the age of 35 would be allowed to buy off their military obligation after attending 45 days of basic training.
-Currently the amount required to do this is 8,505 euro.
-This price tag (810 euro for every month not served) is calculated based on the income of professional soldiers adjusted for taxes.
+In 2004, the Greek Parliament passed a law stating that men over the age of 35 would be allowed to buy off their military obligation after attending 45 days of basic training, with the amount required to do this being 8,505 euro (810 euro for every month not served), calculated based on the income of professional soldiers adjusted for taxes.
 Therefore, it is considered as indirect taxation, on out-of-country and re-repatriated Greeks, as that amount is basically salary for an entire year in Greece.
+In 2026, the legal framework around buyouts was revised, with the minimum age now being 40, minimum service reduced to 20 days and the amount increased to 1.500 euros per month.